RavensbourneWebMedia/Blogging/README.md

 * Figure out your next step
 * Document your creative **process**
 * Reflect on your **progress**
-* Realise that after all you have actually done something today :smile:
+* ... realise that after all you have actually done or learned something today / this week :ok_hand:

 <!--We don’t ask you to keep an *online sketchbook* to fill your time.
 Documenting your project through a blog helps you develop your **critical thinking and analysis skills**.
 Just writing all positive, unspecific things about a project doesn’t exercise those analytic mind muscles.-->